Content Marketing KPIs: Setting SMART Goals for B2B Teams

 Set your annual goals but review progress quarterly to stay on track.
 Quarterly reviews assess whether you're on pace to hit annual targets, understand what's working, identify what needs adjustment, and make strategic decisions about resource allocation.
 In quarterly reviews, assess whether you're on pace to hit your annual targets.
 If you're 50% through the year but have only achieved 30% of your annual MQL goal, you need to accelerate.
 If you're ahead of pace, you might set even more ambitious targets for the remaining quarters.

 Identify your top-performing content and understand why it's succeeding.
 If webinars consistently outperform other content types in MQL generation, allocate more resources toward webinars.
 If blog posts about a specific topic consistently rank well and generate leads, create more content on that topic.
-If certain content formats—videos, interactive tools, case studies—outperform others, emphasize those formats.
+If certain content formats, like videos, interactive tools, and case studies, that outperform others and emphasize those formats.
 This data-driven approach ensures you're investing in what actually works.

 Identify underperforming initiatives and determine what needs to change.
 Perhaps certain content types aren't generating expected results.
 Perhaps certain topics don't resonate with your audience.
 Perhaps certain distribution channels aren't reaching the right people.